advanced-security/GSSAR/README.md

 Once the value has been collected, we then kick off a [Choice](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-choice-state.html).
 This choice will look at the `alert.secret_type` and, based on the value, will decide to pass it onto a remediator or exit the state machine if the secret type isn't defined within the state machine.

 If the secret within the `alert.secret_type` matches a secret type within the state machine, it will send the payload to a remediator.
 A remediator is a function that revokes a secret, custom to a type of secret.
 Once revoked, it will send the result back to the state machine, then mark that secret as closed within GitHub.
-Finally, once all steps are complete, it will run a [parallel](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-parallel-state.html) step which notifies people the secret has been remediated.
+Finally, once all steps are complete, it will run a final step which notifies people the secret has been remediated.
 It informs by opening an issue on the repository where the secret was leaked.

 ## Design

 ### Design Overview

 The design has been implemented in a way to be very plug and play.
-Where you, as an organization, only have to focus on building remediators.
+Where you, as an organization, only have to focus on building **remediators**.
 The architecture can be found below:

 ![GSSAR Architecture](https://lucid.app/publicSegments/view/8d88b9e4-3a03-4ba2-b2af-7c3abb54f45f/image.png)